spring-guides/gs-accessing-data-jpa/README.md

 What you'll build
 -----------------

-You will store `Person` POJOs in a memory-based database using Spring Data JPA.
+You'll build an application that stores `Person` POJOs in a memory-based database.

 What you'll need
 ----------------